jonathanfidelis/U.S.-Medical-Insurance-Analysis-Costs-/README.md

 Analyzing U.S medical insurance costs in Python

-This project is conducted with Python using data from Codecademy.
+This project is conducted in Python using data from Codecademy.
 The company provides students with the U.S Medical Insurace Costs dataset to build a portfolio.

 I analyzed: